MeganRegine/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 2. Extracting only the measurements on the mean and standard deviation for each measurement.
  2.1 Reading column names.
  2.2 Create vector for defining ID, mean and standard deviation.
- 2.3 Making nessesary subset from setAllInOne.
+ 2.3 Making a necessary subset from setAllInOne.
 3. Using descriptive activity names to name the activities in the data set.
 4. Appropriately labeling the data set with the descriptive variable names.
 5. Creating a second, independent tidy data set with the average of each variable for each activity and each subject.